 Since creating one of these baths is simply a matter of adding colloidal oatmeal to water, you might wonder what good it can do for you.
 The truth is that these baths are beneficial because they are able to provide some relief for minor skin problems.

 So, how does the bath work?
 Like most good solutions, it does a few things at the same time.
-Colloidal oatmeal maintains the skin barrier and cleanses the skin, but it also moisturizes and even provides your dog’s skin with some necessary antioxidants.
+Colloidal oatmeal maintains the skin barrier and cleanses the skin, but it also provides your dog’s skin with some necessary antioxidants and moisturizes dry skin on dogs.
 With all of these benefits, it’s no wonder that so many dog owners make these baths a regular feature of their dog’s lives.
 In fact, it’s actually no wonder that so many humans use exactly the same treatment for their own skin issues.

 If you’re not totally comfortable with an oatmeal soak, you might still be in luck.
 Oatmeal is a regular part of many dog shampoos, simply because it does so much to soothe the skin of dogs.
 As such, a good shampooing can be a good alternative treatment for those dogs who won’t sit still long enough for an oatmeal bath.